Skip to main content

 #

-As your life circumstances change (retirement approaching, income needs rising, risk tolerance shifting), review and adjust your target allocation.
-A fixed allocation may become misaligned with your goals.
+As your circumstances change (retirement approaching, income needs rising), a fixed allocation may become misaligned with your goals.

 Rebalancing Examples and Scenarios